 Baby rooms are soft, warm and calming and this should be reflected in the décor and colour scheme.
 You want this room to be a tranquil oasis where you baby can, hopefully, be soothed and get some rest.

-Yellow is a popular colour scheme alternative to the over-used blues and pinks.
+When choosing the colour for the room, yellow is a popular colour scheme alternative to the over-used blues and pinks.
 Yellow is a calming and sweet colour which comes in a range of shades, suitable for your little one’s room.
 Whether you’re going with cream walls and accessorising with yellow bedding, toys and wall mounts or you’re thinking of doing a feature wall, yellow will have you covered.

 Anther popular colour for baby room’s and nurseries is that of pastels.
 My favorite pastel colour right now is probably duck egg, which is nothing short of charming and super inviting.
 Duck egg makes a fantastic all-over wall colour which isn’t too bright or dull and with the right lighting will look extra warm.
 Duck egg is a very popular colour right now so if you’re into coordination, then you’ll find loads of toys, teddy’s and clothes to match.